Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Continued with the Stream Adventure workshopper on nodeschool, currently working on the Duplexer challenge.

 **Thoughts**: I didnt get much time to do a lot of code today, I just managed to do a little before work and on the train.
 I am still feeling a little confused about what Im actually doing in the Stream Adventure challenges and a lot of it is just going over my head.
 Once I have completed all of the chalenges I will fill in the gaps in my knowledge and complete the challanges again.

+### Day 67: March 11th, Saturday

+**Todays progress**: Watched Net Ninja videos on reading streams, writing streams and piping.
+Also started watching the build an API with Node videos by The Coding Train

+**Thoughts**: Really wanted to make sure I understand the fundamentals of Node streams.
+I chose to watch videos because sometimes I understand something if it is explained differently or with different examples.
+Also then you can actually see them writing the code and explaining each step.